Regina Olson Hughes: Government work

 After graduation, Hughes worked at the Veterans Administration for a few weeks before moving on to the state department.
 In 1930, Hughes worked at the US Department of Agriculture as a research clerk then as a scientific illustrator and translator.
 She attained stature as an artist and scholar during years of government service.
-She used her fluency in four languages- French, Spanish, Portuguese and Italian- to work as a translator in the State department during World War I. Also at the departments of war and commerce where her most prestigious assignment was translating during the Conference on limitation of armament in Washington, after the armistice.
+She used her fluency in French, Spanish, Portuguese, and Italian to work as a translator in the State department during World War I. Also at the departments of war and commerce where her most prestigious assignment was translating during the Conference on limitation of armament in Washington, after the armistice.
 She served as a translator for the US department of State, one of only two non-French women employed by the US office of Translation.

 In 1936, she became the scientific illustrator in botany for the Agricultural Research Service.
 Hughes’ experiences has included years of honored illustration work for the Agricultural Research Service and the US Department of Agriculture.
 Then in 1969, she “retired” from the USDA but then continued work for the Smithsonian Institution.
 She continued to work until the age of 95, when the Botany Department of the Smithsonian Institution gave a retirement part in her honor.